kairy11/Learning-Notes/README.md

 - git checkout HEAD filename: Discards changes in the working directory
 - git reset HEAD filename: Unstage file changes in the staging area
 - git reset commit-SHA: Resets to a previous commit in your commit history

+## 20251115 — Mixed Messages Project

+### Lessons Learned
+- Improved understanding of DOM manipulation
+- Practiced looping through arrays and objects
+- Learned how to structure JS functions

+### Challenges
+- Confused by open-ended project instructions

+### Solutions
+- Broke problems into smaller steps
+- Used console.log to debug output and confirm logic
+- Followed step by step plan before implementing